 And what did I see behind…?
 Bocca Della Verita or the Mouth of Truth.
 During ancient times it was more like a lie detector.
 The offenders would be asked to take the oath and have to place their hand inside the open mouth while they answer the executioner’s questions.
 It was believed that if a person is telling the truth, the disc would never move a muscle.
 However, if the person was telling a lie, the mouth would close and then cut off the hand of that person…OMG…I decided not to try 🙂

 What a pity?
-It’s already 16:10 and I had to go back.
+It was already 16:10 and I had to go back.
 And my final point was the church of Santa Maria Maggiore, which has a beautiful legend in its history:

 I want to mention, one more time, how I admire the airports, serving low-cost airlines.
 They are so simple and fast services.
 Within 20 minutes I was expecting a boarding call with a cup of Italian coffee in my hand…

 Rome is really cool (I mean amazing) and deserves more than 4 hours definitely!
-But this 4 hours in Rome were unforgettable!
+But these 4 hours in Rome were unforgettable!
 So, next time here again…

 Like it?
 Pin it!